IITH-Compilers/IR2Vec/seed_embeddings/README.md

 #### Training TransE to generate embeddings
 Run  `python generate_embedding.py --index_dir=<Path of the directory containing the processed files>`
 * `--index_dir` points to the directory containing the processed files generated on preprocessing the triplets.
+* `--nbatches` Mentions the batch size.
+Default size is 100.
+* `--margin` Mentions the margin size.
+Default margin is 1.0

 The seed embedding vocabulary will be generated inside the same directory.